Monday, January 27, 2014

 Katie: Coming out as gay was almost an afterthought.
 It was a natural consequence of my transition.
 I was oriented towards women before I transitioned, so to me, it was obvious that I would be after.
 I know that isn’t how it works for every trans person, but it was almost that simple for me.
 Part of my motivation for appearing in the Visible Bodies project was to emphasize that many trans people are also gay, lesbian, or bisexual.

-Katie: I am looking forward to speaking to a few college groups around the county, but I don’t have any big projects coming up.
+Katie: I am looking forward to speaking to a few college groups around the country, but I don’t have any big projects coming up.
 Mostly I’m concentrating on loving my kids, loving my girlfriends, and teaching my classes.

 The Visible Bodies photo.

+Katie: We’re in an uncomfortable place.
+Trans stories are becoming more common, but even the most sympathetic portrayals seem to be pretty two-dimensional.
 Trans stories are usually presented as issues or novelties rather than as the stories of real people.
 I look forward to seeing what I call “just happens to be” characters.
 We’re starting to see it in terms of gay characters.
 We’re seeing some films and TV shows where a character is a mathematician or a teacher or a computer programmer who just happens to be gay.

-Monika: What is your general view on the present situation of transgender women in American society?
+Monika: What is your perspective on the current social and political climate for transgender women in the United States?

 Katie: Sadly, I think there is an incredible range in experiences.
 We see success stories of trans women in government and business and entertainment.
 Then, every few weeks, we read about some trans woman who was beaten to death simply for being herself.
 Economic status has a whole lot to do with it.
 Transition is horribly expensive.
 Women who can afford to transition do it.
 All too often, those who can’t afford it are stuck waiting and hoping.

 Katie: I was 45 when I came out to myself and to my family.
 Once I realized I needed to transition, I didn’t wait around.
-I went from my first gender therapy appointment to living full-time as myself in about 9 months.
+I went from my first gender therapy appointment to living full-time as myself in about nine months.
 Although it hasn’t been easy, I have been very fortunate.
 Most of my early support came from within the San Diego transgender community.
+Also, my experience has been that in San Diego, our larger LGBT community is very supportive of trans people.
+Since my transition, I’ve found myself at home within a variety of communities, but mainly the local Tantra and polyamory communities.

+Katie: A few.
+One of my best friends is a trans woman I met at my first trans support group meeting.
+It was crush at first sight.
+She still inspires me.
+She does a fantastic job of being the woman she is.
+And I still dream about her long, curly black hair.
 Another local heroine is Autumn Sandeen.
 Autumn served honorably in the U.S. military.
 Now she is a tireless warrior for justice.
-For example, she was one of a small group of activists who chained themselves to the fence of the White House to protest our military’s Don’t Ask Don’t Tell policy.
+For example, she was one of a small group of activists who chained themselves to the fence of the White House to protest our military’s Don’t Ask, Don’t Tell policy.
 DADT is gone, but transgender Americans are still not allowed to serve in our military.
-Autumn fought the policy because was wrong, not because she would benefit from its repeal.
+Autumn fought the policy because it was wrong, not because she would benefit from its repeal.

 Her first Tantra Theater show.